open-politics/SSARE/README.md

 # SSARE
 🌐🔍🪡 Finding the needle in the haystack
 # Semantic Search Article Recommendation Engine
-Always up-to-date news RAG endpoint for semantic search and article recommendations.

-Also: a live news database with vector embeddings, Named Entity Recognition and Geocoding of Geopolitical Entities.
+**Open Source Political Intelligence needs a news brain!**

+**SSARE** stands for Semantic **Search Article Recommendation Engine**: \
+an open-source service that comfortably orchestrates: \
+    - Scraping of arbitrary sourcing scripts \
+    - processing into vector representations \
+    - Named Entity Recognition (like locations, organisation, geo.-pol. entities) \
+    - Geocoding of recognized locations \
+    - Storing and \
+    - Querying of
+    news articles.

+**Delivering:**
+    - An up to date Vector Search endpoint for RAG/ LLM applications
+    - An up to date news database for lots of other applications
+    - A resource to create markers for news on a map (location<->article relation)
+    - A ressource to track entities over arbitrary sources with simple sorting scripts (like affiliations)

 ![SSARE](media/banner.jpg)

 ## Introduction
-SSARE stands for Semantic Search Article Recommendation Engine, an open-source service that comfortably orchestrates scraping, processing into vector representations, storing and querying of news articles.

 SSARE serves as an efficient and scalable resource for semantic search and article recommendations, catering primarily to political news data.